SeaQL/sea-orm/COMMUNITY.md

 - [nitro_repo](https://github.com/wyatt-herkamp/nitro_repo) | An OpenSource, lightweight, and fast artifact manager.
 - [MoonRamp](https://github.com/MoonRamp/MoonRamp) | A free and open source crypto payment gateway
 - [url_shortener](https://github.com/michidk/url_shortener) | A simple self-hosted URL shortener written in Rust

+## Learning Resources

+If you have article, tutorial, podcast or video reated to SeaORM and want to share it with the community, feel free to submit a PR and add it to the list below!

+### Tutorials

+- Async GraphQL with Rust: [Part 1](https://konkle.us/async-graphql-rust-1-introduction/), [Part 2](https://konkle.us/async-graphql-with-rust-part-two/), [Part 3](https://konkle.us/async-graphql-with-rust-part-three/) by [Brandon Konkle](https://github.com/bkonkle)